Phillbot/runner-clicker-game/README.md

-- configure logger
+- configure logger []
-- configure interlayer for using interfaces by server and client
+- configure interlayer for using interfaces by server and client []
-- fix typing of transfers
+- fix typing of transfers []
-- animation of modals
+- animation of modals [x]
-- setup data from server and remove mock data
+- setup data from server and remove mock data [x]
+- delegate counters to server []